-I. Signal Peak Energy Is a Criminal Mining Company.
+II.
+Signal Peak Energy Is a Criminal Mining Company.

-Signal Peak Energy-the company that is undermining the ranches and communities of the Bull Mountains in central Montana and seeks to benefit from S. 4431 and S. 4432-is currently on federal criminal probation for willfully lying to federal mine regulators about serious injuries to workers and for willfully dumping toxic mine waste into an area intended to supply replacement water for people harmed by the mine.
+Signal Peak Energy-the company that is undermining the ranches and communities of the Bull Mountains in central Montana and seeks to benefit from S. 362-recently ended its federal criminal probationary period for willfully lying to federal mine regulators about serious injuries to workers and for willfully dumping toxic mine waste into an area intended to supply replacement water for people harmed by the mine.2

 In addition to its current criminal probation, Signal Peak, its former executives, and its owners have an arm-length rap sheet of criminal activity and non-compliance with environmental and worker safety laws.
-The company's lawlessness was chronicled in the New York Times: A Faked Kidnapping and Cocaine: A Montana
+The company's lawlessness was chronicled in the New York Times: A Faked Kidnapping and Cocaine: A Montana Mine's Descent Into Chaos - The New York Times (nytimes.com).
+An assistant U.S. Attorney for Montana has called the mine a "den of thievery."3 In the past five years, Signal Peak, its executives, and employees have been convicted or pled guilty to embezzlement, money laundering, drug trafficking, and illegal gun possession.4